Highway Hypnosis

 • Read and read some more – Read the billboard signs you pass.
 Read the street signs you drive by.
 Read the license plates around you.
 Reading keeps the brain busy.

 • Pop in a stick or two – Chewing gum, sugar free, of course, keeps your mind alert.
-Grab different flavors and alternate so you give your taste buds a zing, too.
+Grab different flavors and alternate so you give your taste buds a zing.

 • Sit up straight – Driving a truck for hours and hours can do a number on your body, especially your lower back.
 Check on your posture frequently.